xeitojs/xeito.dev/docs/essentials/template-syntax.md

 ## Using JavaScript Expressions

-Xeito supports all JavaScript expressions inside of the template literals, you can use any valid JavaScript expression inside of the interpolation, for example:
+All JavaScript expressions are supported inside of the template literals, you can use any valid JavaScript expression inside of the interpolation, for example:

 ```ts
 render() {